dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

-Here's how to set up the Semantic Layer in dbt Cloud:
+Here's how to set up the Semantic Layer in dbt Cloud.
+For example, you can set up Semantic Layer credentials if you'd like to provide a Semantic Layer credential to the Fiction Finance team, who only have access to finance-related schemas.

 ### 1. Account settings and configuration